-- be enrolled in the Pre-Clinical Component.
+- 1. be enrolled in the Pre-Clinical Component.
 Student must complete an application for Pre-Clinical Nursing during the period noted on the Academic Calendar.
 The application is obtained in the Registrar's Office.
 The student must see a nursing counselor to discuss their academic performance and obtain a advisor's signature on the application.
-The application is submitted to the Nursing Department (M401); - pass the CUNY Reading and Writing exams and parts 1 and 2 of the COMPASS Math Skills Test and/or complete any required developmental courses before completion of the four (4) courses in the Pre-Clinical Sequence; - complete the four (4) courses in the Pre-Clinical Sequence: ENG 1200, PSY 1100, BIO 1100 and SCI 2500; - 4. complete the four courses the Pre-Clinical Sequence with at least a grade point average of 2.5 and earn at least two (2) B's (one of which must be in SCI 2500 or BIO 1100); - 5. students who has repeated and/or withdrawn from any of the Pre-Clinical Sequence courses may not be considered for admission to the Nursing program; - 6. all grades received for courses taken in the Pre-Clinical Sequence at Kingsborough will be included in the Pre-Clinical average computation; - submit transcripts from other colleges (NOTE: Letter grades received in the Pre-Clinical Sequence courses at other colleges will be used to determine eligibility for admission); any biological science course more than 10 years old will not be accepted for exemption or credit; - 8. perform satisfactorily on the Test of Essential Academic Skills (TEAS) exam. - transfer students from other colleges must be in good academic standing.
-A student, who is on academic probation or has been administratively dismissed from a Nursing program at a previous school, is not eligible for admission to the Nursing Program; - 10. the student must earn a minimum of "C" in all pre- and co-requisite courses inclusive of BIO 1200, BIO 5100, ENG 2400, PSY 3200, and SOC 3100.
-Students who have repeated and/or withdrawn from these courses may not be considered for admission to the Nursing Program.
+The application is submitted to the Nursing Department (M401); - pass the CUNY Reading and Writing exams and parts 1 and 2 of the COMPASS Math Skills Test and/or complete any required developmental courses before completion of the four (4) courses in the Pre-Clinical Sequence; - complete the four (4) courses in the Pre-Clinical Sequence: ENG 1200, PSY 1100, BIO 1100 and SCI 2500; - 4. complete the four courses the Pre-Clinical Sequence with at least a grade point average of 2.5 and earn at least two (2) B's (one of which must be in SCI 2500 or BIO 1100); - 5. students who has repeated and/or withdrawn from any of the Pre-Clinical Sequence courses may not be considered for admission to the Nursing program; - 6. all grades received for courses taken in the Pre-Clinical Sequence at Kingsborough will be included in the Pre-Clinical average computation; - submit transcripts from other colleges (NOTE: Letter grades received in the Pre-Clinical Sequence courses at other colleges will be used to determine eligibility for admission); any iological science course more than 10 years old will not be accepted for exemption or credit; - 8. perform satisfactorily on the Test of Essential Academic Skills (TEAS) exam. - 9. transfer students from other colleges must be in good academic standing.
+A student, who is on academic probation or has been administratively dismissed from a Nursing program at a previous school, is not eligible for admission to the Nursing Program;

+- 10. the student must earn a minimum of "C" in all pre- and co-requisite courses inclusive of BIO 1200, BIO 5100, ENG 2400, PSY 3200, and SOC 3100.
+Students who have repeated and/or withdrawn from these courses may not be considered for admission to the Nursing Program. - 11.
+Students are permitted to defer with a valid reason for one semester only and with the approval of the Chairperson of the Nursing Department.
+Upon approval the student must enter the program the following semester.
+Failure to do so will result in the need to reapply to the program following all the criteria for admission, inclusive of retaking the TEAS.